-- B. In the event the no agreement is reached, the Tribe and the State shall utilize the Dispute Resolution procedures set forth in Section XXII above to resolve their differences. - C. Periodic Amendment Process. - 1.
+- B. Periodic Amendment Process. - 1.
 Within the thirty (30) days preceding each fifth (5th) annual anniversary of July 1, 2004, the State or the Tribe may propose amendments to the Compact to improve the regulation of gaming under the Compact.
-The Tribe and the State shall enter into good faith negotiations regarding the proposed amendments.
+The Tribe and the State shall then enter into good faith negotiations regarding the proposed amendments.
 Disputes over the obligation to negotiate in good faith under this provision shall be resolved through Dispute Resolution conducted in accordance with the provisions of Section XXII. - 2.
 Within the thirty (30) days preceding each twenty-fifth (25th) annual anniversary of July 1, 2004, the State, by the Governor as directed by an enactment of a session law by the Wisconsin Legislature, or the Tribe may propose amendments to any provision of the Compact.
-The Tribe and the State shall enter into good faith negotiations regarding the proposed amendments.
+The Tribe and the State shall then enter into good faith negotiations regarding the proposed amendments.
 Disputes over the obligation to negotiate in good faith under this provision shall be resolved through Dispute Resolution conducted in accordance with the provisions of Section XXII. - 31.
 Section XXXII of the Compact entitled "PAYMENT TO THE STATE", as created by Paragraph 3. of Amendment #1, is amended as follows:

-Section XXXII.A of Amendment #1 is deleted in its entirety and replaced with the following:
+Section XXXII.A. of Amendment #1 is deleted in its entirety and replaced with the following:

 - A. Net win shall mean the total amount wagered in Class III gaming, less the amount paid out in prizes, including the actual cost of non-cash prizes, which shall mean any personal property distributed to a patron as the results of a specific legitimate wager.
-Commencing on December 31, 2003, and each December 31 thereafter, the Tribe shall make annual payments equal to a percentage of the Tribe's annual Class III net win based on the following: - 1.
-The Tribe shall make payment to the State equal to 1.75% of the Tribe's net win, excepting the first \$5,000,000. - 2.
-In the event that the Tribe's net win exceeds \$35,000,000 but is less than \$40,000,000 (the "transition plateau"), the Tribe shall make payment to the State in accordance with paragraph A.1. above plus one-half of the difference described in paragraph A.3. below.
+Commencing on January 31, 2004, and each January 31 thereafter, the Tribe shall make annual payments equal to a percentage of the Tribe's annual Class III net win based on the following: - 1.
+The Tribe shall pay an amount to the State equal to 1.75% of the Tribe's net win, excepting the first \$5,000,000. - 2.
+In the event that the Tribe's net win exceeds \$35,000,000 but is less than \$40,000,000 (the "transition plateau"), the Tribe shall make payment to the State in accordance with paragraph A.I. above plus one-half of the difference described in paragraph A.3. below.

-- 3. In the event the Tribe's net win falls within the transition plateau described in paragraph A.2., above, one-half of the difference between the amount the Tribe would have paid to the State under the terms of A.1., above, and an amount equal to 3% of Class III Net Win, shall be retained by the Tribe and used for educational or social service purposes as appropriated by the Tribe. - 4.
-In the event that the net win of the Tribe exceeds \$40,000,000; payment to the State shall be based upon the schedule below:
+- 3. In the event the Tribe's net win falls within the transition plateau described in paragraph A.2., above, one-half of the difference between the amount the Tribe would have paid to the State under the terms of A.I., above, and an amount equal to 3% of Class III Net Win, shall be retained by the Tribe and used for educational or social service purposes as appropriated by the Tribe. - 4.
+In the event the net win of the Tribe exceeds \$40,000,000 per annum, the Tribe shall make annual payments based upon the schedule below: